Court Grants Malami, Son N200m Bail in Terrorism Charge

 Alex Enumah in Abuja

-Justice Joyce Abdulmalik of a Federal High Court, Abuja, on Friday admitted former Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN), and his son, Abdulaziz, to bail in the sum of N200 million in the alleged terrorism and illegal firearms possession charge brought against them by the Department of the State Services (DSS).
+Justice Joyce Abdulmalik of a Federal High Court, Abuja, yesterday admitted the immediate past Attorney General of the Federation (AGF) and Minister of Justice, Abubakar Malami, SAN, and his son, Abdulaziz to bail in the sum of N200 million in the alleged terrorism and illegal firearms possession charge brought against them by the Department of the State Services (DSS).

-Justice Emeka Nwite of a Federal High Court, Abuja, who had sat as a vacation judge, had on January 7, admitted the defendants to bail in the sum of N500 million each.
+Recall that Justice Emeka Nwite of a Federal High Court, Abuja, who had sat as a vacation judge, had on January 7, admitted the defendants to bail in the sum of N500 million naira each.

-At Friday’s proceedings, the defendants pleaded not guilty to all 16 counts criminal charge of money laundering read to them.
+At yesterday’s proceedings, the defendants pleaded not guilty to all 16 counts of criminal charge of money laundering read to them.

 He therefore urged the court to adopt the same bail conditions on the ground that the Federal High Court is one in Nigeria and in the interest of justice.